thingsboard/thingsboard.github.io/docs/pe/edge/user-guide/integrations/tcp.md

     - **18-21** bytes - **\x32\x35\x2e\x37** - temperature telemetry.
 If we convert it to text - **25.7**;
     - **22-24** bytes - **\x00\x00\x00** - dummy bytes.
 We are going to ignore them, because payload size is **17** bytes - from **5** till **21** byte.
 These bytes are included for sample purposes;

-You can select payload type based on your device capabilities and business cases.
+You can select the payload type based on your device capabilities and business cases.

 {% assign integrationPort = "10560" %}
 {% include templates/edge/integrations/tcp-udp/firewall.md %}

-## Create Converter templates
+### Create Converter templates

-Converter and Integration templates are created on the **Cloud**, so please log in as Tenant administrator to cloud instance.
+Converter and Integration templates are created on the **Cloud**, so please log in to the **Cloud** instance as a **Tenant administrator**.

-### Uplink Converter template
+#### Uplink Converter template

-Before creating the Integration template, you need to create an Uplink and Downlink converter templates in **Converters templates** page.
+Before creating the **Integration template**, you need to create an Uplink and Downlink converter templates on the **Converters templates** page.
-Uplink is necessary in order to convert the incoming data from the device into the required format for displaying them in ThingsBoard Edge.
+Uplink is required to convert incoming data from the device into the required format for display on **ThingsBoard Edge**.

-Click on the 'plus' and on 'Create new converter'.
-To view the events, enable Debug.
+Click the **"plus"** button and select the "**Create new converter**" option.
+To view the events, enable the **Debug** mode.
-In the function decoder field, specify a script to parse and transform data.
+Enter a script to parse and transform data in the **"function decoder"** field.

 {% include images-gallery.html imageCollection="addConverter" %}

 {% include templates/edge/integrations/debug-mode-info.md %}

-Choose device payload type to for decoder configuration:
+Select the device payload type to for decoder configuration:

 {% capture uplinkpayload %}
 Text payload<br>%,%text%,%templates/integration/tcp/tcp-uplink-converter-text.md%br%